 More About Sabrina

 Sabrina began paper trading in 2021 on Webull before going live in 2022 with a $6,000 TradeZero account.
-She grew it to $28,000 by 2023 but hit a wall in early 2024 with a devastating $12,000 loss, compounded by the PDT rule.
-Switching to Trade The Pool, recommended by her mentor, gave her the structure and freedom to focus purely on trading execution.
+By 2023, she had grown it to $28,000, but suffered a $12,000 loss in early 2024, which was worsened by the PDT rule.
+Transitioning to Trade The Pool, recommended by her mentor, provided the structure to refine the swing shorting Sabrina strategy.

 Funded Trader, Sabrina D. – Closing Thoughts

-Check out Sabrina’s penny stock short-selling strategy, targeting 50%+ pre-market movers with VWAP and daily chart levels, and how her disciplined focus on charts, rather than P&L, leads to better results.
+Explore the swing shorting Sabrina strategy, targeting 50 %+ pre-market penny stock movers with VWAP and daily chart levels, and see how her chart-focused discipline leads to stronger results.

 If you liked this post make sure to share it!